 MA flies straight and level for a minimum of 10 m and pulls up into a vertical ascent on center line.
 After a nose up stop MA performs immediately in a backward vertically flight a half roll in any direction followed by a half backward loop.
 After MA stops it performs a centered 'U'.
 After a nose up stop MA performs a half backward loop followed by a backwards vertically ascent.
-After a nose down stop MA performs immediately in a forward vertically flight a half roll in any direction followed by a vertical descent.
+After a nose down stop MA performs immediately in a forward vertically flight a half roll in any direction followed by a vertically flight a half roll in any direction followed by a vertical descent.
 MA pulls with a quarter looping into horizontal straight and level flight for a minimum of 10 m at the same altitude as when entering the figure.

-- Note 1: The quarter loops at the entrance and the exit of the figure and the half loop of the centered 'U' must have the same radius. - Note 2: The two half backward loops must be of equal size and must have half radius than the half loop of the centered 'U'. - Note 3: The bottom of the 'U' must be at the same altitude as when entering the figure. - Note 4: The two rolls must be performed at the same altitude.
+Note 1: The quarter loops at the entrance and the exit of the figure and the half loop of the centered 'U' must have the same radius.

+Note 2: The two half backward loops must be of equal size and must have half radius than the half loop of the centered 'U'.

+Note 3: The bottom of the 'U' must be at the same altitude as when entering the figure.

+Note 4: The two rolls must be performed at the same altitude.

+Note 5: The 2 half rolls must be higher than the 2 outer stall positions.